Meet the queens of RuPaul's Drag Race UK season 2

 Start your engines - the UK line-up for season two has been officially confirmed.

-It’s been a long wait for UK fans of RuPaul’s smash hit Drag Queen competition, with 2020 coming and going without the long-awaited second season of the British-based reality show.
+Fans have had to wait some time for season two of RuPaul’s Drag Race UK, with 2020 coming and going without the long-awaited second instalment.

-However, wait no more – after the runaway success of season one, RuPaul’s Drag Race UK season 2, is on the way and will finally hit screens in January 2021.
+But, the wait is finally over, with 12 queens now confirmed for the new series which will kick off on January 14th.

-A new season, of course, means new queens – and these queens are out in force.
-So who are the contestants hoping to impress Michelle Visage, Alan Carr, Graham Norton, and, of course, RuPaul this year?
-Here’s all you need to know.
+From a self-confessed geek to a queen who promises to bring something new to the show, Michelle Visage, Alan Carr, Graham Norton and Mama Ru herself sure have their work cut out when it comes to this year’s contestants.

 Lawrence Chaney